The campus where Roberta Kathleen Parks was abducted

 It is plausible that Bundy was hanging around this area at the time.
 If so, it is likely that he was wearing a fake sling or using crutches.

-At the time of her disappearance, Kathy was living in one of the dorm rooms at Sackett Hall.
+At the time of her disappearance, Parks was living in one of the dorm rooms at Sackett Hall.

 Coordinates: 44.564975, -123.283527

-This aerial photograph of Oregon State University was taken in August of 1977.
+This aerial photograph of Oregon State University was taken in August 1977.

 As you can see, there were a number of parking lots in the area.